ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 #### Technical ####

 This game was written mainly in C++ and uses SFML, a multimedia API.
 Bugs and issues are reported on this repository's issues page.
+Icons lock.ong and questionmark.png are royalty free clipart.

 #### Features implemented ####